 By: Blonde Two

-Wild camping alone is something I have only experienced once but I definitely have plans to add a few solo camping nights to my 50 Outdoor Sleeps for 50 Years 2018 challenge.
+Backpack or wild camping alone is something I have only experienced once but I definitely have plans to add a few solo camping nights to my 50 Outdoor Sleeps for 50 Years 2018 challenge.
 We Blondes are often asked questions about whether or not it is safe for women to go wild camping alone, here are some of the top questions and our (obviously top) answers:

 Why do you want to go wild camping alone?